 Inger Andersen, who heads U.N.
-Environment, and Michelle Bachelet, who oversees the Office of the United Nations High Commissioner for Human Rights, or OHCHR, inked the accord.
-It focuses on closer monitoring of threats to environmental human rights defenders through networks of supporters and advocates of accountability for perpetrators of violence and intimidation.
+Environment, and Michelle Bachelet, who oversees the Office of the United Nations High Commissioner for Human Rights, or OHCHR, announced they signed the agreement to better monitor and protect against global threats to environmental and human rights defenders.

 “A healthy environment is vital to fulfilling our aspiration to ensure people everywhere live a life of dignity,” Andersen said.
 “We must curb the emerging trend of intimidation and criminalization of land and environmental defenders, and the use of anti-protest and anti-terrorism laws to criminalize the exercise of rights that should be constitutionally protected.”